-The Bakersfield West Alignment was previously eliminated in the Statewide Program Final EIR/EIS (see Figure 2.6-24 of the 2005 Statewide Program Final EIR/EIS and the subsequent table), and it included a spur connection to Bakersfield Amtrak Station and a station and MOIF near 7th Standard Road within the Bidart Brothers' Saco Ranch site.
-These design concepts did not satisfy HSR
+The Bakersfield West Alignment was previously eliminated in the Statewide Program Final EIR/EIS (see Figure 2.6-24 and the subsequent table), and included a spur connection to Bakersfield Amtrak Station, and a station and MOIF near 7th Standard Road within the Bidart Brothers' Saco Ranch site.
+These design concepts either did not satisfy HSR program objectives, would be substandard and impractical from a technical perspective when compared to an F Street Station location, and/or would be incompatible with the future land use.